People seeking asylum by boat

 This graph shows the number of people seeking asylum in the community by visa status.

+Bridging visas may expire while a person is waiting for a grant of another bridging visa.
 People in the community who are waiting for the grant of further Bridging Visa E do not have rights to work, study or access Medicare, because they do not hold a valid visa.
 This often happens because of delays in renewing a visa.
 In some cases, their visas can only be renewed after the Minister personally allows for the grant of a further visa.

 The graph below shows the numbers of people on bridging visas E over time.